 Phishing is an attempt to steal sensitive information by impersonation.
 It is a method of deception that aims to cause the user to act, usually clicking an attached link, that will endanger their computer.
 Phishing is the most popular method for social engineering, due to the great diversity in the types of phishing, which allow a simple and easy attack or prepared and targeted attacks, according to the preference of the imposters.

-- Phishing email – emails that look like they came from a reliable source such as real organizations, institutions and service providers, but were actually sent from a hacker who are impersonating them.
-The use of the corporate language, the company logo, even the original typography – all these upgrade the level of credibility and make us believe that it is indeed the organization in question, usual companies such as Facebook, eBay, and the like.
+- Phishing email – emails that look like they came from a reliable source such as real organizations, institutions, and service providers, but were actually sent by a hacker who is impersonating them.
+The use of the corporate language, the company logo, and even the original typography – all these upgrades the level of credibility and make us believe that it is indeed the organization in question, usual companies such as Facebook, eBay, and the like.

 - Spear Phishing- This manipulation is tailor-made for the target.
 In a corporate environment as the attacker collects information about employees in a certain department and imposters a known entity, a service provider for example.